-Disability Equality Scheme & Accessibility Plan
+Disability Equality Scheme and Accessibility Plan (updated 2010)

 The SEN and Disability Act 2001 extended the Disability Discrimination Act 1995 (DDA) to cover education.
 Since September 2002, the Governing Body has had three key duties towards disabled students, under Part 4 of the DDA:

-This Accessibility Plan sets out the proposals of the Governing Body of Powers Hall to increase access to education for disabled students in the three areas required by the planning duties in the DDA:
+This Accessibility Plan sets out the proposals of the Governing Body of Powers Hall Academy to increase access to education for disabled students in the three areas required by the planning duties in the DDA:

 In addition, the Disability Equality Duty (2006) requires all schools to:

 It is a requirement that the school’s accessibility plan is resourced, implemented and reviewed and revised as necessary.
-Below is an action plan showing how the school will address the priorities identified in the plan.
+Attached is an action plan showing how the school will address the priorities identified in the plan.

-1A: The purpose and direction of the school’s plan:
+1A: The purpose and direction of the school’s plan: vision and values

-This Scheme and Plan should be read in conjunction with the school’s other policies on Equal Opportunities, Gender and Inclusion.
+This Scheme and Plan should be read in conjunction with the school's other policies on Equal Opportunities, Gender and Inclusion

 The philosophy of Powers Hall is based on inclusive principles which strive to promote equality.